SANTIAGO TAVERA AND MILTON RIAÑO

 Entre Ríos is a creative-research project that investigates ideas of virtual and geographical displacement, through the investigation of archival footage, counter narratives, historical and topographical material along with 360 and drone technologies and various CGI techniques.
 This project investigates the concept of ‘virtual dislocation’.
 The increase in the use of digital technologies in our daily lives magnifies our sense of ‘virtual dislocation’, as in today’s digitally mediated reality, we are physically here and digitally elsewhere.
 This dislocation is also the result of socio-economic phenomena which often forces migrant bodies to relocate to a different city, country or culture.
 These migrant bodies often live as fluid beings that navigate between memories of their past, the reality of their present and the illusions of their future.

-Inspired by Muisca mythology and through an in depth research on the topology and urbanization of Bogota, Entre Ríos, is an experimental video installation piece that depicts geographic and urban developments of a municipality in Bogota situated between two rivers, the Arzobispo River and Rio Negro.
+Entre Ríos, is an experimental video installation piece that depicts geographic and urban developments of a municipality in Bogota situated between two rivers, the Arzobispo River and Rio Negro.
 This project explores the apartment that my family left behind when we migrated to Canada in 2001.
 Surrounded by two canals, the apartment is perceived as a vessel of memories, illusions and experiences.
-Water was critical to the Muiscas (the indigenous community who used to inhabit the central highlands of the Colombian Andes).
+Water was critical to the Muiscas (the indigenous community who used to inhabit the central highlands of the Colombian Andes) and this region.
 To them, just as water was fluid, life was seen as a spiral nomadic path with ‘home’ always at its core.

 This project engages audiences with a series of aerial and terrestrial images, videos, sounds and geographic documents, inviting them to experience narratives of geographical and virtual dislocation, and nomadic patterns across physical and virtual borders.
 As an installation, Entre Ríos is video mapped over three adjacent walls.
 This video project becomes an expanded cinematic experience with a 270° viewing range for the audience.
 The video narrates and portrays an apartment home that appears to be uninhabited at first, but that later reveals a series of events that unfold from within.
 Entre Ríos is an experimental composition that juxtaposes images, sounds, video and archival material of Bogota’s topology and history, as well as endemic and migrant bird species of Colombia and North America.
 The video project slowly creates a surreal vision of a residential home space, which appears to be floating between layers of mythologies, memories and illusions of a space that was once considered home.